kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 * Priority: for cross-zone traffic.
 * Locality-Weighted Load Balancing: This will help ensure that local zone traffic does not overload instances within the highest priority group when there are more instances available in other groups.
   * The problem with this approach is that it relies on the health status of hosts, so we need to configure outlier detection and the overprovisioning factor correctly.
 Ideally, if there are a sufficient number of healthy hosts, the traffic should primarily remain within the local zone and only route outside when there aren't enough healthy hosts.
 This behavior is largely determined by the overprovisioning factor, which can be set as a default value while allowing users to define it as needed.
+  * We will be using default high weights that prioritize specific tags within the local zone.
+This configuration ensures that a significant portion of the traffic is directed mostly to endpoints in specific locations.

 ##### Adding node labels to the Pod
 Valuable routing information can be accessed through the 'node' object in Kubernetes.
 We have the ability to extract node-related details from Kubernetes and use them as tags for pods.
 One possible method involves extending a Pod Kubernetes controller to retrieve node labels and incorporate them into the Pod object.
 However, it's important to note that this step may not be within the scope of the initial implementation.